The WooCommerce Voice

 - Short description + longer description

-- Video + image/s
+- Video + image(s)

-- Link to docs and demo site
+- Link to docs and demo

 On the blog

-Social media is primarily for connecting, inspiring, educating and entertaining and anything we share or say is framed to include one or more of those areas.
+Social media is primarily for connecting, inspiring, educating, and entertaining, and anything we share or say is framed to include one or more of those areas.

-When a customer resorts to social media to vent about an issue it must ideally:
+When a customer resorts to social media to vent about an issue, it must ideally:

 Customer support and emails

-When crafting replies to customers we strive to make them a pleasure to receive and read, which affects and informs everything from response time, layout, choice of words, spacing, line-breaks and spellcheck to making sure the email signature is awesome and double-checking things are attached when we say they will be.
+When crafting replies to customers, we strive to make them a pleasure to receive and read, and this affects and informs everything from response time, layout, choice of words, spacing, line breaks and spellcheck to making sure the email signature is awesome and ensuring that attachments and links are included.